 The problem is that this kind of guessing is not based on any kind of reality.
 Sure, it looks like it might be credible on the surface, but you have to dig deeper.
 What’s driving those sales?
 How are people finding out about this new smartphone company?
 Of the people that find out about the new company, how many are going to buy?

 So, instead of forecasting “from the top down,” do a “bottom-up” forecast.
-Just like the name suggests, bottom-up forecasting starts at the bottom and works its way up to a forecast.
+Just like the name suggests, bottom-up forecasting is more of an educated guess, starting at the bottom and working up to a forecast.

 Here’s an example:

 - 10,000 people see my company’s ad online

 - 1,000 people click from the ad to my website

 - 100 people end up making a purchase